 What is suggestopedia?

-Suggestopedia is a pedagogic system of teaching, which is the combination of pedagogy, psychology and an artistic approach.
+Suggestopedia is a pedagogic system of teaching, which is the combination of pedagogy, psychology and artistic approaches.

 In order to understand what suggestopedia is and why it is the method which leads to the best and most long-lasting results, the main differences from traditional forms of education should be outlined.

 Suggestopedia is the brainchild of Professon Georgi Lozanov, who was a physician, psychiatrist, psychotherapist, brain physiologist and pedagogue.
 More than 50 years ago he committed to do research on the potential capabilities of the person and their accelerated and harmonic development.

 The basis of suggestopedia is formed by the 7 laws of suggestopedia, which enable the successful acquisition of new knowledge by stimulating all senses and the intellect of the individual.

 The suggested information is acquired spontaneously, joyfully and with a relaxing effect.
 A lot of music and classical art are incorporated in the learning process, which bring a great deal of positive experience and inspiration for learners.